Irratzo/Containers/content/singlrty_start.rst

 If you're attending a taught version of this course, you will be provided with access details for a remote platform made available to you for use for Part I of the Singularity material.
 This platform will have the Singularity software pre-installed.

-.. callout :: Installing Singularity on your own laptop/desktop
+.. callout:: Installing Singularity on your own laptop/desktop

   If you have a Linux system on which you have administrator access and you would like to install Singularity locally on this system.